 Maintaining users on the server means add them, modify them and delete them.
-When a user is no longer need on the system for any reasons, we should delete it to avoid security breach.
-On Linux system we have userdel command to delete a user
+When a user is no longer need on the system for any reason, we should delete it to avoid any security breach.
+On the Linux system, we have userdel command to delete a user

 What is userdel

-Userdel is a low level utility for removing users.
+Userdel is a low-level utility for removing users.
 On Debian, we should usually use deluser command.
-Userdel will look the system account files such as /etc/password and /etc/group.
-Then it will deleting all entries related to the user name.
+Userdel will look at the system account files such as /etc/password and /etc/group.
+Then it will be deleting all entries related to the user name.
 The user name must exist before we can delete it.